Sherle Wagner Faucets

 One of our designers owns one, and it cost more than his pickup.
 Of course, his beater of a truck is worth money only if the gas tank is full.

-If you have had an experience with a Sherle Wagner faucet, — good, bad or indifferent — that you would like to share, please contact us or leave a comment below.
+We are continuing to research the company.
+If you have experience with Sherle Wagner faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.